Dynamically incoherent surface endomorphisms: General construction

 \section{General construction}

 In this section, we prove \cref{thm:allclasses} by generalising the construction used to establish \cref{thm:example}.
+Dynamically incoherent examples for when linearisation has an eigenvalue of magnitude $1$ are constructed in the earlier works \cite{heshiwang} and \cite{enco}, so we only need to consider the case of when the linearisation is expanding.
 Our approach is eased by first observing we only need to construct an example homotopic to linear maps of a certain form: \begin{lem} Let $A:\bbT^2\to\bbT^2$ be a linear expanding map with integer eigenvalues $\lambda$ and $\mu$.
 Then $A$ is conjugate as a map on $\bbT^2$ to a linear map $B: \bbT^2\to\bbT^2$ given by

-for some $t\in\bbZ$. \end{lem} \begin{proof} If the eigenvalue $\lambda$ of $A$ is an integer, it has an associated eigenvector $v = (a,b)\in\bbZ^2$ for $a$ and $b$ with $\gcd(a,b)=1$.
-The proposition will be satisfied if we can find $P \in SL(2,\bbZ)$ such that $Pv = (0,1)$, as we may take $B = PAP^{-1}$.
+for some $t\in\bbZ$. \end{lem} \begin{proof} As the eigenvalue $\lambda$ of $A$ is an integer, it has an associated eigenvector $v = (a,b)\in\bbZ^2$ for $a$ and $b$ with $\gcd(a,b)=1$.
+The lemma will be satisfied if we can find $P \in SL(2,\bbZ)$ such that $Pv = (0,1)$, as we may take $B = PAP^{-1}$.
 This amounts to solving two coupled equations over $\bbZ$, which since $\gcd(a,b)=1$, always has a solution. \end{proof} Now to prove \cref{thm:allclasses}, it suffices to construct examples which are homotopic to the linear map $B$ of the form in the preceding lemma.

-We remark that the deformation approach to obtain $f$ from map the $f_0$ in \cref{sec:eg} changed the homotopy class of the map.
+We remark that the deformation approach to obtain $f$ from the map $f_0$ in \cref{sec:eg} changed the homotopy class of the map.
 For our general example, we will adapt this approach to construct an example in a desired homotopy class.
 The idea is to define the initial map $f_0$ with two invariant annuli, and then apply two shears in opposing directions along each annulus.
 To encourage visualising this idea, we refer the reader to \cref{fig:tan2}, which shows how the centre curves look for our example in the case $t=0$.
 We suggest comparing this to the centre curves of the example constructed in the previous section, as shown in \cref{fig:tan}.
 The depiction in \cref{fig:tan2} will be justified later.
+Now, we proceed to construct the examples.